ErikFontanel/portfolio/src/work/nike/nike.md

 {% endgallery %}

-For major Nike moments such as the Nike Well Festival and the Centre Pompidou takeover during the Paris 2024 Olympics, I designed dedicated event pages integrated with the new Community Experiences Platform.
-These pages showcased event details, schedules, and ticket registration.
-This new capabilty empowers Nike Marketing teams to create custom event experiences in-house, eliminating the need to hire external agencies for bespoke development.
+Following the successful launch of the CXP platform, Nike’s marketing team used it for large-scale brand moments like the Nike Well Festival and Art of Victory exhibition during the Paris 2024 Olympics.

+For these events, I designed dedicated microsites integrated with CXP.
+These pages showcased schedules, ticketing, and artist information — empowering internal teams to create rich event experiences without external agencies.

 {% gallery {
   css: 'full-width grid:scroll',
   caption: "Various UI elements designed for Nike Well Festival" } %}
 {% image 'nike-wf1.png', 'Nike Well Festival', 'full' %}
 {% endgallery %}

 The Nike Well Festival is a one-of-a-kind, live experience that unites the mind and body through sport, fitness and wellness.
-Allowing members of the Nike community to experience the future of movement, mindfulness, nutrition, rest and connection with NWC Experts, Trainers, Instructors, and Coaches — IRL and all in one place.
+Allowing members of the Nike community to experience the future of movement, mindfulness, nutrition, rest and connection with NWC Experts, Trainers, Instructors, and Coaches.
+IRL and all in one place.
 Connect with the collective through immersive opportunities that encourages them to reimagine movement and inspire them to pursue a life well lived.

 {% gallery {
  css: 'full-width grid:wide grid:3c'